 I’ll touch upon this in our full review in more detail, but I find that simultaneously cool and disappointing.
 It’s great that so much effort went into making this restaurant an awesome experience.
 It’s disappointing that the highlight of a multi-year expansion billed as the “biggest in Magic Kingdom history” is a restaurant.
 We highly value restaurants at Walt Disney World (probably more than the average guest), but we still see attractions as the heart of the experience.

-In the grand scheme of things, New Fantasyland loses points with me for Be Our Guest Restaurant being (by far) the best element of the expansion.
+In the grand scheme of things, New Fantasyland loses points with me for Be Our Guest Restaurant being the best element of the expansion.
 In the confined context of this review, which is only of Be Our Guest Restaurant, the restaurant gains a lot of points for that incredible detail.
-Simply put, if you step foot in New Fantasyland without going inside Be Our Guest Restaurant you have not had the full experience of the expansion.
+If you step foot in New Fantasyland without going inside Be Our Guest Restaurant you have not had the full experience of the expansion.

 The details and theming are incredible, but they largely speak for themselves.
 I won’t bore you by fixating on them, except by pointing out a couple of things I don’t like.
 First, Beast’s Castle that sits atop the rockwork.
 It seems like everyone else is gushing over the amazing forced perspective here, but I don’t think it works.
 To me, it looks like a toy castle perched up there.
 I seem to be in the minority on this, though.

 Second, the ballroom is gorgeous, but because of its large size and noise level, it feels like an oddly luxurious mess hall to me.
 Finally, I don’t care for the lifelike look of the faces of the babies painted on the ceiling of the ballroom (in some cases they look arbitrary pasted onto the bodies).
 I realize this is an Imagineer tribute, but I just don’t think it works.
-On the one hand, having real children up there gives some character to the art up there.
-On the other hand, using real people instead of generic babies draws too much attention to each individual baby.
+On the one hand, having real children up there gives some character to the art.
+On the other hand, using real people instead of generic babies draws too much attention to each individual baby and looks a little creepy.
 I think that “generic” babies would convey the “feel” of the art they’re going for, without causing unduly visual fixation.
 I’m generally all for Imagineer tributes and others seem to like this, so again, maybe this is just me.

 Be Our Guest Restaurant uses an RFID ordering system that is surely a part of the big NextGen initiative that Disney has been undertaking for the last couple of years.
 To my knowledge, it’s the first newly constructed restaurant to use RFID in this way.
 Basically, you tap this rose before ordering your meal from a touchscreen, and take the rose to any table that strikes your fancy.
 Cast Members then bring your food to you based on where the rose “says” you are.
 So if you really want to punk someone good, deposit your rose below their table after ordering and watch them get flustered and upset as your food is given to them.
 I highly suggest you try this prank on us if you ever see us at Be Our Guest Restaurant!